2030 Bilingual Nation: Background

 The Republic of China (Taiwan) does not have an official language based on its laws.
-The National Languages Development Act recognizes twenty "national languages" (國家語言), but the Beijing-based Standard Chinese (Mandarin) is the de facto lingua franca and official language.
+The National Languages Development Act recognizes twenty "national languages" (國家語言), but Standard Chinese (Mandarin) is the de facto lingua franca.
 Standard Mandarin was mainly brought to Taiwan by the Kuomintang when its seat of government moved to the island.
 It implemented a Mandarin language policy which banned the use of spoken Taiwanese Hokkien, Hakka, and other languages in schools or in official settings used by most Taiwanese at that time; violations of the prohibition in schools often resulted in physical punishments, fines, or humiliation.
 Until the present times, Standard Mandarin speakers tend to be politically aligned to the Pan-Blue Coalition, while Taiwanese Hokkien speakers tend to support the Pan-Green Coalition.
 Some users of Taiwanese Hokkien believe that their language is still being suppressed by a language coming from the outside, Standard Mandarin.

 English doesn't have a long history of wide usage in Taiwan but it is the most commonly used language internationally after WWII.
 Around the globe, 56 countries use English as an official language.
-Almost all have had a long history of British and American colonization, except Rwanda.
+Almost all have had a long history of British and American colonization, except Rwanda and Burundi.
 If Taiwan succeeds with its bilingual policy, it will become the first country in the world to become bilingual from a top-down approach.

 According to a survey, 87% of the Taiwanese people support English as the second official language, and 89% support the opening of bilingual English classes in public primary and secondary schools.
 Moreover, this policy has cross-party support in both political parties.
 An overwhelming majority of the public supports English as the second official language, regardless if they are pro-blue or pro-green, support reunification or the status quo, or pro-independence.

 Some cities in Taiwan have attempted to implement English as a common, official language in the past.
 In 2014, Lai Ching-te, then Mayor of Tainan, launched a ten-year plan to make English the second official language.
 In 2019, the then-Mayor of Kaohsiung City Han Kuo-yu also promoted bilingualism in the city.
 He had all road signs and signages changed to bilingual signs and required that after two years, all civil servants, teachers, police officers, and firefighters must pass an English test for promotion.
 In the 2020 presidential election, Han Kuo-yu listed bilingual education as one of his political agenda.